 To give an example, if a constraint with penalties.rhs value p is violated by 2.0, it would contribute 2*p to the feasibility relaxation objective for relaxobjtype=0, 2*2*p for relaxobjtype=1, and p for relaxobjtype=2.

-env: The env list, when provided, allows you to use Gurobi Compute Server or Gurobi Instant Cloud.
-See the env argument section for more information.
+params: The params list, when provided, contains a list of modified Gurobi parameters.
+See the params argument section for more information.

 A list containing two named components:

 result$model, a list variable, as described in the model argument section.